GE profit rises 13 percent, expects retail finance IPO end-July

 The U.S. conglomerate has been planning a partial IPO of the North American retail finance business, to be called Synchrony Financial, as part of a plan to exit the business and slim down its overall GE Capital unit.

-GE expects a 15 percent offering would be worth about $3.1 billion at the mid-point of the IPO, according to a company presentation.
+GE expects a 15 percent offering would be worth about $3.1 billion (1.8 billion pound) at the mid-point of the IPO, according to a company presentation.
 It plans to retain about $17 billion of the business, with a full separation targeted for late next year.

 Shares of GE, whose quarterly profit matched Wall Street targets, rose 1.7 percent in premarket trading.